grote/seedvault-LFB/README.md

 then (compressed and) encrypted (with authentication) and written to backup storage, if it is not already present.
 New chunks get added to the chunks cache.
-Only after the backup has completed and the backup archive was written, the reference counters of the included chunks will be incremented.
+Only after the backup has completed and the backup snapshot was written, the reference counters of the included chunks will be incremented.

-When all chunks of a file have either been written or were present already, the file item is added to the backup archive with its list of chunk IDs and other metadata.
+When all chunks of a file have either been written or were present already, the file metadata is added to the backup snapshot with its list of chunk IDs and other metadata.

-When all files have been processed, the backup archive is finalized and written to storage.
+When all files have been processed, the backup snapshot is finalized and written (encrypted) to storage.

-If the backup fails, a new run is attempted at the next opportunity creating a new backup archive.
+If the backup fails, a new run is attempted at the next opportunity creating a new backup snapshot.
-Chunks uploaded during the failed run should still be available in storage and the cache with reference count `0` providing an auto-resume.
+Chunks uploaded during the failed run should still be available in backup storage and the cache with reference count `0` providing an auto-resume.

 After a successful backup, chunks that still have reference count `0`